e-fx/e-fx.github.io/_posts/2023-04-25-Concerns-over-recession-resurface-but-US-dollar-still-rises.md

 As a result, some earnings and estimates are expected to be strong, and the present value may continue to rise due to expectations of an interest rate cut by the Federal Reserve.

-This trend may be attractive to investors, and even if the stock index declines, the strong performance of high-growth companies may limit losses.
+This trend may be attractive to investors, and even if the stock index declines, the strong performance of high growth companies may limit losses.